MNO: Multiscale Neural Operator for 3D Computational Fluid Dynamics: Experiments

 \subsection{Attention Modules Ablation Experiments}

 In each MNO block, the three attention modules are responsible for extracting multiscale features.
 To better understand their contributions, we conduct ablation studies by selectively enabling different modules.
-Unless otherwise specified, the number of MNO blocks is fixed at four.

 The results are summarized in Table \ref{tab-ga-la-ma}.
+The ablation visualization of these three attention modules is shown in Appendix \ref{sec-visual-Atten-modules}.
 “Global,” “Local,” and “Micro” denote using only the corresponding attention module to learn and predict flow fields.
-“Global+Local” indicates the joint use of both Global and Local Attention modules, “Global+Local+Micro” represents the full MNO block, and “Global+Global+Global” refers to using three identical Global Attention modules as a control.
+“Global+Local” indicates the joint use of both Global and Local Attention modules, “Global+Local+Micro” represents the full MNO block.
+The “Global+Global+Global” refers to using three identical Global Attention modules to show the improvement stems from the complementary benefits of our multi-scale design, rather than any single type of model.
+Unless otherwise specified, the number of MNO blocks is fixed at four.

-When used individually, the Global Attention module performs worst due to repeated low-rank projections that discard point cloud information.
+\textbf{Performance of independent modules:} Global-only models suffer from severe information loss due to cascaded low-rank projections, resulting in degenerated predictions.
 By contrast, the Local Attention module achieves the best performance among the three.
 Local Attention captures mid-scale features, i.e., mid-frequency information, which is crucial for distinguishing geometric shapes of objects.

-Combining Global and Local Attention substantially improves performance, with relative gains of 63.85\%, and 80.59\%, 25.33\%, and 10.73\%, across the four datasets compared to using Local Attention alone.
-This highlights the strong complementarity of global and mid-scale features, showing that their combination captures most of the key physical processes in flow fields.
+\textbf{Improvement of global module:} Combining Global and Local Attention substantially improves performance, with relative gains of 63.85\%, 80.59\%, 26.68\%, 10.68\%, and 10.73\%, across the five datasets compared to using Local Attention alone.
+This highlights the strong complementarity of global-scale and mid-scale features, showing that their combination captures most of the key physical processes in flow fields.

-Adding Micro Attention on top of Global+Local yields further improvements of 4.09\%, 7.32\%, 2.13\%, and 2.80\%, across the four datasets.
+\textbf{Improvement of micro module:} Adding Micro Attention on top of Global+Local yields further improvements of 4.09\%, 7.32\%, 17.98\%, 2.13\%, and 2.80\%, across the five datasets.
 The Micro Attention module captures high-frequency variations that serve as fine-scale corrections to mid-frequency features.
 While its contribution is smaller, it refines predictions and enhances overall accuracy.